Sharmisthachoudhury/rag_workflow/README.md

 - Dataset creation fails if the dataset name already exists.
 - If no usable TXT/PDF content is found, dataset creation is aborted.
 - Retrieval answers are generated from top similar chunks in ChromaDB.
-- If you see CLI help text mentioning `assignment3.py`, use `rag.py` in commands for this repository.